-- Begin preparing for closing at least 15 minutes prior to your scheduled departure. - Take in all props except for the following items: - Discovery Tree fairy village - Chalk and cloth by slate wall outside of cave - As part of your volunteer orientation you will become familiar with the materials that are to remain in the garden overnight and on weekends.
+- Begin preparing for closing at least 15 minutes prior to your scheduled departure. - Take in all props except for the following items: - Discovery Tree fairy village - As part of your volunteer orientation you will become familiar with the materials that are to remain in the garden overnight and on weekends.
 All other items are to be returned to storage locations inside the Glass House or garden shed.
 If you are unsure as to where to store an item, a shelf in the Glass House is fine. - Leave any notes, observations, and questions in the notebook on the shelf in the garden shed. - Close all lower sliding windows in the Glass House.
-Upper windows can remain open in season. - Lock the garden shed and Glass House.
-If you do not have a key, please go to the main office, request a key, and return it before you depart.
-Be sure to latch all doors prior to locking them. - Walk through the garden to be sure all litter is picked up or any "stray" materials are returned to their places in the garden or storage areas. - Depart with wonderful memories of time spent in the garden with children of all ages.
+Upper windows can remain open in season. - Walk through the garden to be sure all litter is picked up or any "stray" materials are returned to their places in the garden or storage areas. - Depart with wonderful memories of time spent in the garden with children of all ages.
 Thank you for your support to make the garden a place of discovery every day!